ChristChurchMayfair/ccm_jekyll_site/extra_student_section.md

 image_alignment_classes:
   - right
 ---
-Every Tuesday we meet for SKG (Students' Knowing God).
-Each week there's a talk, a cooked meal, and then we study the Bible in small groups.
+Students meet every Tuesday evening to hear a talk, enjoy a cooked meal, and then study the Bible in small groups.

 This is where deep friendships are made and church begins to feel like a family.